msu-denver/pawfect-match/README_TEMPLATE.md

 Describe the **user stories** for the project, which are short, simple descriptions of a feature told from the perspective of the end user.
 Each **user story** should include clear **acceptance criteria** and a **point estimate**.
 The **user stories** must align with the **use case diagram** and should be labeled as US#1, US#2, and so on.
 We suggest creating a separate Markdown section for each **user story**.

 Use the following template when writing your **user stories**.

+User stories that need to be written up: Sign up, Authentication, Dashboard, Add and edit pet (just for admin), reserve meeting time, and removing pet when adopted.

 ```
 As a [type of user], I want to [perform some task] so that I can [achieve some goal].